-LADWP considered wildfire risks and their respective drivers during the development of this Plan to ensure that the Plan's objectives can be met.
+LADWP considered wildfire risks and their respective drivers during the development and subsequent updates of this Plan to ensure that the Plan's objectives can be met.
 Such wildfire risks and risk drivers can be seen in the subsections of Section 3.
 LADWP understands and effectively manages the level of exposure to these risks which could impact the Plan's objectives of minimizing sources of ignition, improving the resiliency of the electric grid, and maximizing efficiency and improving programs and protocols.
 Various policies, programs, standards, and procedures have been implemented to ensure the mitigation of wildfire risks and their associated drivers.
 LADWP has historically implemented efforts to minimize risks and prevent wildfires and the Plan will leverage on such historical efforts as well as ongoing, new, and future improvements or considerations.

-LADWP serves a population of over 4 million residents with 1.5 million customers in Los Angeles and 5,000 customers in the Owens Valley.
+LADWP serves a population of over 4 million residents with approximately 1.6 million customers in the City and 5,000 customers in the Owens Valley.
 152,569 of those customers are within the Tier 2 Elevated Fire Threat District and 5,583 customers are within the Tier 3 Extreme Fire Threat District.
-The City of Los Angeles covers 478 square miles consisting mostly of urban environment.
+The City covers 478 square miles consisting mostly of urban environment.
 The high fire threat areas in the City are the eastern end of the Santa Monica Mountains, a portion of the Verdugo Mountains, and small areas located on the outer edges of the City.
-The Owens Valley service territory is located in east-central California, between the

-Sierra Nevada Mountains on the west and the White Mountains on the east, and totals 1,839 square miles.
+The Owens Valley service territory is located in east-central California, between the Sierra Nevada Mountains on the west and the White Mountains on the east, and totals 1,839 square miles.
 The high fire threat areas in the Owens Valley include sections between the Sierra Nevada Mountains and U.S. Route 395.

 To deliver energy from generating plants to its customers, LADWP owns and/or operates a vast network of transmission lines.
 As the Operating Agent of the Pacific DC Intertie, the Southern Transmission System, the Mead-Adelanto Transmission Project and certain Navajo-McCullough transmission facilities, LADWP transmits energy for the co-owners of, or participants in, these facilities.
 LADWP's transmission lines traverse through the state of California on steel lattice transmission towers.
-LADWP solely or jointly owns 4,056 miles of overhead transmission lines, their respective transmission towers, and 130 miles of underground transmission cable located within and outside of its service territory.
+LADWP solely or jointly owns 4,050 miles of overhead transmission lines, their respective transmission towers, and 128 miles of underground transmission cable located within and outside of its service territory.

-LADWP maintains 308,366 poles, 7,252 miles of overhead and 3,736 miles of underground distribution lines located within and outside of its service territory.
-Tables 1 and 2 show the numbers and percentages of LADWP's distribution and transmission assets located in the various fire threat zones within the City of Los Angeles and Owens Valley service territories.
+LADWP maintains 303,186 poles, 7,265 miles of overhead and 3,809 miles of underground distribution lines located within and outside of its service territory.
+Tables 3 and 4 show the numbers and percentages of LADWP's distribution and transmission assets located in the various fire threat zones within the City and Owens Valley service territories.

+Assets Within the City of Los Angeles Service Territory

 Asset CPUC Tier 3 (Extreme) CPUC Tier 2 (Elevated) LAFD High Fire Risk Zone (Without Tier 2 and Tier 3) LADWP Total

-Poles 1,477 38,270 6,634 308,366
+Poles 1,314 37,420 6,556 303,186

-Distribution 0.5% 12.4% 2.2%
+Distribution 1 0100 0.4% 12.3% 2.2% 000,100

-Circuit Miles 39 923 179 7,252
+Circuit Miles 33 894 169 7,265

-0.5% 12.7% 2.5% , -
+0.5% 12.3% 2.3% .,

 Towers 8 119 58 15,452

-Transmission < 0.1% 0.8% 0.4%
+Transmission 10.0010 < 0.1% 0.8% 0.4% 10,101

-Circuit Miles 2 40 10 4,056
+Circuit Miles 2 40 10 4,050

-<0.1% 0.99% 0.25% ,,
+<0.1% 0.99% 0.25% 1,000